 In addition, to be eligible as a critical worker under the Critical Impact Worker Stream, applicants must:

-- Have worked for no less than six months in the same position in a National Occupational Classification (NOC) skill level C or D occupation;
+- Have been working for the nominating employer for at least one year prior to the submission of the application in a National Occupational Classification (NOC) skill level C or D occupation;

 - Be in compliance with their temporary foreign worker permit; and

 - Achieve a minimum language test score of Canadian Language Benchmark (CLB) 4 across all four competencies (listening, speaking, reading, and writing), in either English or French.

 In order to be eligible under the Skilled Worker Stream, foreign nationals must meet the following additional criteria: